-Task Description More Information Obtain installer and license key To access the Product and License Center to obtain the installer and key, first sign in to the Revenera Community: For instructions on downloading the installer and license key, see: https://community.revenera.com https://docs.flexera.com/ In the Community, select FlexNet Code Insight from Find My Product, and then click Download Products and Licenses from the Product Resources list on the right on the Community page. plc/en/default.htm Run installer Install Code Insight on a server that meets system requirements and that has access to a compatible database (such as MySQL 8.0).
-See Installing Code Insight in the Code Insight Installation & Configuration Guide.
-Start Tomcat Server After installation is complete, start the Code Insight Tomcat server.
-See Starting and Stopping Tomcat in the Code Insight Installation & Configuration Guide.
+Task Description More Information Obtain installer and license key To access the Product and License Center to obtain the installer and key, first sign in to the Revenera Community.
+In the Community, select FlexNet Code Insight from Find My Product, and then click Download Products and Licenses from the Product Resources list on the right on the Community page.
+For instructions on downloading the installer and license key, refer to Accessing Your Revenera Products.
+Run installer Install Code Insight on a server that meets system requirements and that has access to a compatible database (such as MySQL 8.0).
+Refer to "Installing Code Insight" in the Code Insight Installation & Configuration Guide.
+Start Tomcat Server Start Tomcat Server After installation is complete, start the Code Insight Tomcat server.
 Complete electronic update After installation is complete and the Tomcat server is started, a full electronic update is automatically performed, which takes approximately 10 hours to complete.
-You cannot use the application to scan files until the update is completed.
-Note • Incremental updates performed between full updates can complete in a shorter amount of time-possibly 4 hours, depending on the amount of data involved.
+You cannot use the application to scan files until the update is completed. possibly 4 hours, depending on the amount of data involved.